Mutation-based Evaluation of Cryptographic API Misuse Detectors: Motivation and Background

 For example, Google Play evaluates apps by third-party developers to ensure compliance with its crypto-use policies, but there is ample evidence of developers seeking to actively violate these policies~\cite{bypassGoogleSSLOne, bypassGoogleSSLTwo}.
-In fact, as Oltrogge et al.~\cite{oha+21} recently discovered that developers have been using Android's Network Security Configurations (NSCs) to {\em circumvent safe defaults} (\eg to permit cleartext traffic that is disabled by default).
+This adversarial scenario is motivated by \detectors{} that make \textit{hostile}-review related (marketing) \textit{strong} claims, such as compliance and security audits.